pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 After a few decades of not supporting 8080 code generation, z88dk can once again generate code that will run on 8080 and 8085 based computers.

+The z88dk classic library also supports compiler intrinsic (`l_`) functions optimised for 8080, 8085, gbz80, or z80 CPUs.
+Specifically, the undocumented 8085 extensions to the 8080 instruction set are supported and are used where appropriate, and gbz80 specific instructions are also issued where appropriate.

 ## Supported targets

 ### 8080 CPU targets